2021 ADT10 November 19, 2021 to December 04, 2021

 Chris Lynn is the undisputed king when it comes to batting in The Abu Dhabi T10.
-During the Super League stage of last season, the explosive Maratha Arabians opener smacked an unbeaten 91 in just 30 balls against Team Abu Dhabi.
-With nine fours and seven sixes, Chris Lynn plundered the bowlers to all corners of the Sheikh Zayed Cricket Stadium at a blistering strike rate of over 300 to guide his team to a massive score of 138.
+During the Super League stage in season 3, the explosive Maratha Arabians opener smacked an unbeaten 91 in just 30 balls against Team Abu Dhabi.
+With nine fours and seven sixes, Chris Lynn plundered the bowlers to all corners of the Zayed Cricket Stadium at a blistering strike rate of over 300 to guide his team to a massive score of 138.
 He would have, perhaps, recorded the first century of the tournament but he faced just four balls in the final three overs that left him stranded in the 90s.

 The experienced Sindhis’ bowler Pravin Tambe ran through the Kerala Knights batting line-up like a hot knife slicing through butter in a group stage match of season 2.
 Bowling the first over, Pravin Tambe gave away six runs through extras without bowling a single legal delivery.
 However, in the next five balls, the leg spinner trapped four batsmen in his web, scalping the wickets of Chris Gayle, Eoin Morgan, Kieron Pollard, and Fabian Allen.
 Pravin Tambe claimed a hat-trick and ended the match with five wickets in his kitty.

-When it comes to batting records in The Abu Dhabi T10, Chris Lynn’s mention has to be made.
-In the last edition, Chris Lynn accumulated 371 runs, including four half-centuries, in eight matches at an average of 53.
+When it comes to batting records in the Abu Dhabi T10, Chris Lynn’s mention has to be made.
+In season 3, Chris Lynn accumulated 371 runs, including four half-centuries, in eight matches at an average of 53.
 The Maratha Arabians’ glorious knocks at the start of the innings helped his team to their first-ever Abu Dhabi T10 title.

 South African pacer Hardus Viljoen played an instrumental role in the Northern Warriors’ title-winning campaign of 2018.
 Hardus Viljoen picked up a wicket in all the matches, with his best performance coming against the Maratha Arabians when he scalped three wickets for a mere six runs.
 He ended the season with 18 wickets and was named the best bowler of the edition.

 Chris Lynn has built a reputation of being one of the hardest hitters of the ball.
 The Australian’s fearless style of batting makes him find the boundary consistently, and effortlessly.
-His terrific run with the bat last season, saw him hitting 29 fours, the most in a single edition of The Abu Dhabi T10.
+His terrific run with the bat in season 4 saw him hitting 29 fours, the most in a single edition of the Abu Dhabi T10.

 Rajputs’ opener Mohammad Shahzad gave the perfect start to the 2018 edition by slamming the tournament's fastest-ever fifty in the opening match.
 The Afghan cricketer lit up the stadium with a 16-ball 74, reaching his fifty in just 12 deliveries.
 The onslaught included eight sixes and six fours as the Rajputs chased Sindhis’ 94 in only four overs.